asesidaa/GC-local-server-rewrite/README.md

 127.0.0.1 fjm170920zero.nesica.net
 ```

-Open mmc.exe, delete any certificate in LocalMachine/My or LocalMachine/Trusted root named Taito Arcade Machine CA (if present, most likely not)
+Open mmc.exe, delete any certificate in `LocalMachine/My` or `LocalMachine/Trusted root` named `Taito Arcade Machine CA` (if present, most likely not)

 Open exe with **admin privileges** for certificate generating functionalities to work.

-Open game using teknoparrot loader (you can find that in discord).
+Open game using openparrot loader (you can find that in discord).
 The loader should be also opened with **admin privileges**, otherwise it will not work.

 ## Config